premgane/premgane.github.io/_posts/2018-03-25-designing-a-hiring-pipeline.md

 ## Closing thoughts

 The overarching philosophy of designing this pipeline, for me, was to start with the actual role and work backwards.
 I started by asking, "one year from now, what kind of person would we consider a successful hire for this role?"
 Then, I tried to design a pipeline that this person would pass with flying colors, while most others would at least show some red flags.
-By keeping the questions as close to the real problems as possible, we are removing possiblities that the questions are a poor selector of candidates.
+By keeping the questions as close to the real problems as possible, we are removing possibilities that the questions are a poor selector of candidates.

-It's challenging to talk about an interview pipeline I designed without giving away too many details about the acutal questions and topics we cover.
+It's challenging to talk about an interview pipeline I designed without giving away too many details about the actual questions and topics we cover.
 However, I hope that by talking openly about the ideas that informed my decisions about the pipeline, it helps others in the startup community to design effective and empathetic interview pipelines for whatever role they need.